Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

   • The Home section

-  o The Home section works as the landing page, which includes a beautiful photo of an R34 in South Africa, at the top of a hill, with an entire city in the background and with some text stating the car model and a catching phrase to allow the user to see what the website is about.
+  o The Home section works as the landing page, which includes a beautiful photo of an R34 in South Africa, at the top of a hill, with an entire city in the background and, when the user scrolls down, with some text stating the car model and a catching phrase to allow the user to see what the website is about (on mobile devices, there's no need for the user to scroll down to see the text on Home section).

   [Screenshot of the landing page here](assets/docs/screenshot-landing-page.PNG)